-On all Computer Science papers there will be an indication of how many marks out of the total of available allocated to each part of each question.
+On all Computer Science papers there will be an indication of how many marks out of the total of 25 are allocated to each part of each question.
 This is intended as a guide to candidates in allotting time and effort.

-On 1.5 hour papers candidates may answer up to 2 questions.
-Where a candidate offers two papers that are timetabled in a single three-hour session, he or she may work on both papers for the full three hours, but may answer at most 2 questions from each paper.
+Where a candidate offers two option papers that are timetabled in a single three-hour session, he or she may work on both papers for the full three hours, but may answer at most 2 questions from each paper.